georgius1024/react-typescript-tailwind-webpack-boilerplate/README.md

 - **Webpack** is a module bundler capable of transforming, bundling, or packaging just about any resource or asset. https://webpack.js.org/

 **!** Edit `tailwind.config.js` to style up aplication theme.
 When done, do not forget `yarn build:style` to recompile app styles

+run `yarn start` to open app in dev server run `yarn build` to build app